quantsingularity/Nexora/backend/README.md

-# Source Directory
+# Backend Directory

 ## Overview

-The src directory is the core of the Nexora system, containing all the source code for the backend components.
+The backend directory is the core of the Nexora system, containing all the source code for the backend components.
 This directory implements the clinical data processing pipelines, machine learning models, monitoring systems, and service interfaces that power the Nexora platform's healthcare analytics and prediction capabilities.

 ## Directory Structure

 ```
-src/
+backend/
 ├── compliance/
 │   └── phi_audit_logger.py
 ├── data/